abysmal-user/project-one-elk/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_ Filebeat watches for
+- Filebeat watches log files that you specify and collects log events
 - Metricbeat will record System CPU usage, memory, file system, disk operations, and network usage statistics.

 The configuration details of each machine may be found below.